Tenbric

 Hardware demonstrator in preparation.

-The software validation is complete.
+The software validation is complete across hardware telemetry, network data, and robotic touch.
 The hardware programme is underway.
-If you are working in analog hardware, physical computing, or AI infrastructure and want to understand the direction of the research — get in touch.
+If you are working in analog hardware, physical computing, AI infrastructure, or robotic perception and want to understand the direction of the research — get in touch.

 Get in touch Industrial Signals